learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/count_vectorizer.md

 ***Usage:***

-CountVectorizer is commonly used in tasks like text classification and clustering in machine learning.
+CountVectorizer is commonly used in tasks like text classification,clustering, sentiment analysis, and text mining in machine learning.
 It's a crucial step in getting text ready for algorithms that work with numbers.

 ***Additional resources:***